jiayingzhou/Model-Linkage-Selection-for-Cooperative-Learning/README.md

 # Model-Linkage-Selection-for-Cooperative-Learning

-This is the attached code of the paper: Model Linkage Selection for Cooperative Learning There are five experiments code experiment 1- 5 that correspond to the five experiments in Section 4.
+This is the attached code of the paper: \textbf{Model Linkage Selection for Cooperative Learning}.

+There are five experiments code experiment 1- 5 that correspond to the five experiments in Section 4.

 ## Experiment 1